 FHFA is an independent agency of the federal government with general supervisory and regulatory authority over Fannie Mae, Freddie Mac and the 12 Federal Home Loan Banks.
 FHFA was established in July 2008, assuming the duties of our former safety and soundness regulator, the Office of Federal Housing Enterprise Oversight, and our former mission regulator, the U.S. Department of Housing and Urban Development ("HUD").
 HUD remains our regulator with respect to fair lending matters.
-Our regulators also include the SEC and Treasury.

-On September 6, 2008, the Director of FHFA appointed FHFA as our conservator pursuant to its authority under the Federal Housing Enterprises Financial Safety and Soundness Act of 1992, as amended by the 2008 Reform Act.
+On September 6, 2008, the Director of FHFA appointed FHFA as our conservator pursuant to its authority under the Federal Housing Enterprises Financial Safety and Soundness Act of 1992, as amended by the 2008 Reform Act (together, the "GSE Act").
 Upon its appointment, FHFA immediately succeeded to all of the rights, titles, powers and privileges of Fannie Mae and those of any stockholder, officer, or director of Fannie Mae with respect to us and our assets.
 The conservatorship is a statutory process designed to preserve and conserve our assets and property and put the company in a sound and solvent condition.

-The conservatorship has no specified termination date, and there continues to be uncertainty regarding the future of our company, including how long we will continue to exist, the extent of our role in the market, what form we will have, and what ownership interest in us, if any, will be held by our current common and preferred stockholders after the conservatorship is terminated.
-For more information on the risks to our business relating to the conservatorship and uncertainties regarding the future of our company and business, please see "RISK FACTORS" in our most recent Form 10-K.
+The conservatorship has no specified termination date, and there continues to be uncertainty regarding the future of our company, including how long we will continue to exist, the extent of our role in the market and what form we will have.
+For more information on the risks to our business relating to the conservatorship and uncertainties regarding the future of our company and business, see "RISK FACTORS" in our most recent Form 10-K.

 In September 2008, Fannie Mae, through FHFA as our conservator, entered into two agreements with Treasury.
-The first agreement is the senior preferred stock purchase agreement, under which we issued one million shares of senior preferred stock to Treasury and which provided us with Treasury's commitment to provide us with funding under specified conditions (the

-"commitment").
-The senior preferred stock purchase agreement was amended on September 26, 2008, May 6, 2009, and December 24, 2009 (as amended, the "senior preferred stock purchase agreement").
+The first agreement is the senior preferred stock purchase agreement, under which we issued one million shares of senior preferred stock to Treasury and which provided us with Treasury's commitment to provide us with funding, under certain conditions, to eliminate deficiencies in our net worth (the "commitment").
+The senior preferred stock purchase agreement was amended and restated on September 26, 2008.
+The amended and restated agreement was later amended on May 6, 2009, December 24, 2009 and August 17, 2012 (as amended, the "senior preferred stock purchase agreement").
+We generally may draw funds under the commitment on a quarterly basis when our total liabilities exceed our total assets on our consolidated balance sheet prepared in accordance with generally accepted accounting principles ("GAAP") as of the end of the preceding quarter.